alpheios-project/embed-lib/README.md

 </script>
 ```

     You can configure the Alpheios Embedded instance by passing parameters to the constructor:

 ```
   new Alpheios.Embedded(selector_for_anchor_element,document_object,popup_arguments,panel_arguments)
 ```

     e.g

 ```
-  new Alpheios.Embedded("#alpheios-main",document_object,{top: "30vh", left: "30vw"},{})
+  new Alpheios.Embedded("#alpheios-main",document,{top: "30vh", left: "30vw"},{})
 ```

    Configuration options will be full documented in a future release.
 For now, its advisable to keep defaults
    for everything except the top and left properties of the popup, as in the example above.

 3. Add an anchor element with the id "alpheios-main" to your HTML page to configure the library.
 This element